perses/perses/ui/README.md

 The UI is split across multiple npm packages so features can be embedded and extended independently.
 For a full overview of each package, how they relate, and the dependency graph, see [UI package architecture](./ARCHITECTURE.md).

-The UI-based code for Perses is organized as a monorepo using [turborepo](https://turbo.build/repo).
+The UI-based code for Perses is organized as a pnpm workspace.

 The root `package.json` in `ui` has
 [pnpm workspaces](https://pnpm.io/workspaces) enabled, so running `pnpm install` will install